Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Overnight stay

 The airport is conveniently located close to the city center, where the Tallink City Hotel stands.
 This sizable hotel features a distinctive glass facade.
-Following our check-in, we headed to Tallinn’s Passenger Port, just a few hundred meters from the hotel, to enjoy dinner.
+Offering amenities such as WiFi, a sauna, and a bar, the hotel’s proximity to the old town allowed us to explore its charm well into the evening.

 2ed Day: Tallinn (Estonia)